drduh/macOS-Security-and-Privacy-Guide/README.md

 For more information about security conscious browsing and what data is sent by the browser, see [HowTo: Privacy & Security Conscious Browsing](https://gist.github.com/atcuno/3425484ac5cce5298932), [browserleaks.com](https://browserleaks.com/), [Am I Unique?](https://amiunique.org/fingerprint) and [EFF Cover Your Tracks](https://coveryourtracks.eff.org/) resources.

-To hinder third party trackers, it is recommended to **disable third-party cookies** altogether.
-Safari, Firefox, and Chrome all block third party cookies by default.
-A third party cookie is a cookie associated with a file requested by a different domain than the one the user is currently viewing.
+To hinder third-party trackers, it is recommended to **disable third-party cookies** altogether.
+Safari, Firefox, and Chrome all block third-party cookies by default.
+A third-party cookie is a cookie associated with a file requested by a different domain than the one the user is currently viewing.
 Most of the time third-party cookies are used to create browsing profiles by tracking a user's movement on the web.
 Disabling third-party cookies prevents HTTP responses and scripts from other domains from setting cookies.
 Moreover, cookies are removed from requests to domains that are not the document origin domain, so cookies are only sent to the current site that is being viewed.

 Also be aware of [WebRTC](https://en.wikipedia.org/wiki/WebRTC#Concerns), which may reveal local or public (if connected to VPN) IP address(es).
 In Firefox and Chrome/Chromium this can be disabled with extensions such as [uBlock Origin](https://github.com/gorhill/uBlock/wiki/Prevent-WebRTC-from-leaking-local-IP-address).
 [Lockdown mode](#lockdown-mode) [disables WebRTC](https://www.sevarg.net/2022/07/20/ios16-lockdown-mode-browser-analysis) in Safari.